rosyberti/website/_posts/2020-03-20-best-python-libraries-quantitative-finance.md

 SciPy (pronounced "Sigh Pie") is a Python library that was originally designed for scientific and technical computing.
 The library contains many advanced functions that are not naturally included in either NumPy or pandas, including:

 - Optimization functions
--Linear algebra functions
+- Linear algebra functions
--Integration
+- Integration
--Interpolation (linear and otherwise)
+- Interpolation (linear and otherwise)
--Image processing
+- Image processing
--Signal processing
+- Signal processing
--Ordinary differential equation solvers
+- Ordinary differential equation solvers
--Partial differential equation solvers
+- Partial differential equation solvers
--and other special functions.
+- and other special functions.

 Like pandas, SciPy is part of the NumPy stack and relies heavily on the NumPy array data type.
 In fact, the two libraries are so closely related that the NumPy stack is sometimes referred to as the SciPy stack.